A recent article in High Country News was titled The Death of Backpacking. Hyperbole? No basis in fact? My own .05 worth…

 The bigger question, I think, raised by this article is “So why are fewer people backpacking, camping, hunting and so on?
 Why are fewer people going into the deep backcountry?”

 I think there are many reasons.
-Gear at mainstream retailers is rather expensive (not that is has to be the only choice!), fuel costs have gone up, and in some circles there is the correlation that a backcountry person is somehow related to a “prepper“ .
-Often negative associations go with this designation.
+Gear at mainstream retailers is rather expensive (not that it has to be the only choice!), fuel costs have gone up, and in some circles, there is the correlation that a backcountry person is somehow related to a “prepper.” (?!)
+Often negative associations go with this designation for those who associate being off the grid for a few days with camo and ammo. 🙂

 There are also other outdoor recreational choices.
 More people are choosing to do activities that were not as popular, as accessible or even non-existent, in previous years.